raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [brutal]: http://raganwald.com/2019/02/14/i-love-programming-and-programmers.html

 In pursuing the solution to this problem, we constructed machines that could recognize "sentences" in languages.
-We saw that some languages can be recognized with Finite State Automata.
-Languages that require a finite state automaton to recognize them are _regular languages_.
+We saw that some languages can be recognized with Finite-State Automata.
+Languages that require a finite-state automaton to recognize them are _regular languages_.

 We also saw that balanced parentheses required a more powerful recognizer, a Deterministic Pushdown Automaton.
 Languages that require a deterministic pushdown automaton to recognize them are _deterministic context-free languages_.